2D

 - You regain all your hit points and hit dice.

-- If you sleep for the full 8 hours, you lose one level of exhaustion (if you had any).
+- If you sleep for 6 hours or more, you lose one level of exhaustion (if you had any).

 - You regain each resource that recharges on a long rest and that was expended before the rest began.